zaoyang/30-days-of-vue/day-22/day-22.md

 1. GET state information (by accessing store state or getters) or
 2. DISPATCH actions

-Here’s the `NumberDisplay` component that directly displays the `state.numbers` array from the store by mapping the `getNumbers` store getter on to the components `getNumbers` computed property.
+The `NumberDisplay` component will directly display the value of the `state.numbers` array from the store.
+It'll display the `state.numbers` value by mapping the `getNumbers` store getter on to the components `getNumbers` computed property.

 ```html
 <template>